-This Canon 50mm F/1.4 Bundle comes with $51.89 worth of free accessories including a , ProOptic Digital Essentials 58mm, Adorama Cleaning Kit and a Universal Lens Cap Tether .
-Bonus: No sales tax either, unless you live in New York or New Jersey.
-Test 1
+This Canon 50mm F/1.4 Bundle comes with $61.84 worth of free accessories including a ProOptic Digital Essentials 58mm, Adorama Cleaning Kit, ProOptic Universal Lens Cap Tether and a New Leaf PLUS 1yr Lens Warranty and Shipping is free! .

 Standard lens featuring superb quality and portability.
 Two high-refraction lens elements and Gaussian optics eliminate astigmatism and suppress astigmatic difference.
 Crisp images with little flare are obtained even at the maximum aperture.

 The Canon 50mm F/1.4 is commonly used for Art, Fun, General purpose, Landscape/scenery, Landscape photography, Low light, Night photography, Photojournalism, Portraits, Special effects, Sports/action, Travel, Upgrade, Weddings and more.The Canon 50mm F/1.4 is most used by customers who consider themselves to be a Beginner, Casual photographer, Enthusiast, Photo enthusiast, Professional, Pro photographer, Semi-professional, Semi-pro photographer among others.The Canon 50mm F/1.4 is popular because customers like the following qualities of the Canon 50mm F/1.4: Clear glass, Consistent output, Durable, Easily interchangeable, Easily mounted, Easy to clean, Easy to use, Fast / accurate auto-focus, Fast accurate auto-focus, Fast lens, Fast recycling, Good in low light, Good power output, Good price / value, Lightweight, Nice bokeh, Rugged, Sharp, Simple controls, Strong construction and Versatile